 When do we do it?

 You want as many of your classmates to attend your reunion; many people relocate from their hometown, so you need to pick a time of year when as many as possible are back in the area.
-September and October (homecoming and football games), Thanksgiving or Christmas are popular times of year as people tend to travel back home for these periods.
+September and October (homecoming and football games), Thanksgiving, or Christmas are popular times of the year as people tend to travel back home for these periods.
 Remember though, that event venues can be booked up months in advance for the holiday season, so you need to plan well in advance.
 To help you achieve a high attendance rate, you can use Google forms or Doodle polls to identify when most people can attend.

 Having a High School Reunion is a wonderful way to reconnect with your past.
 You may be surprised at the paths people have taken in life, but hopefully it will be an opportunity for you to reignite old friendships.
 Have fun.

 Have you been to a high school reunion?